 The final world preference determines the size and shape of the block that is created when the New Block button is pressed.
 You have the option of being presented with a dialog box, always creating the same kind of block, or allowing Tarski's World to choose a size and shape for you.

-The final option specific to Tarski's World concerns the display of text in the sentence pane.
+The final option concerns the display of text in the sentence pane.
 You may opt to specify a default font size for the sentence panel.